espoirMur/my-blog-gastby/content/draft-blogs/some-projects-you-can-contribute-to-in-hackerfordev/index.md

 ### Django-dotenv:

-This project is a tools that helps to read .env files in a django project
+This project is a tool that helps to read .env files in a django project

 _Tech Stack_: